Academy Login

 Allocation Depends on Your Goals

-Beyond a well-balanced meal, your personal circumstances may play a part in determining the right allocation for you.
-For instance, if you already own a bunch of buildings, you might not want to hold as much real estate in order to offset your existing risks.
+With all these potential returns and known risks in mind, we strongly suggest that stocks and bonds serve as the “meat and potatoes” of your portfolio.
+Real estate should be “the seasoning” sprinkled around as needed.
+Beyond a well-balanced meal, your personal circumstances may play a part in determining the proper allocation for you.
+For instance, if you already own a bunch of buildings (in addition to your primary residence), you might not want to hold as much real estate to offset your existing risks.

 Are You Ready for a Challenge?

-Register to attend our FREE 4-Day Retirement Income Challenge event on March 4th – 7th from 12:00 – 2:00 PM ET each day.
+Register to attend our FREE 4-Day Retirement Income Challenge event on March 10th – 13th from 12:00 – 2:00 PM ET each day.

 Click below to learn more and reserve your spot!